xnau/pardibee/readme.txt

 3. Import CSV File: page where CSV files can be imported, includes detailed instructions and a blank spreadsheet download

 == Changelog ==

+= 1.9.3.4 =
+* fixed minor technical issue when updating or adding records

 = 1.9.3.3 =
 * fixed issue with group updates going to login screen